Klaus-Tockloth/gemini-prompt/README.md

 ### Notifications

 In contrast to classic internet research ('googling'), you usually do not receive an immediate response to AI prompts.
-Depending on the complexity of the request, generating a qualified response takes some time (e.g., 20-60 seconds).
+Depending on the complexity of the request and the AI model, generating a qualified response takes some time (e.g. 20-60 seconds).
 User hints can be configured to inform you about the arrival of a prompt and/or response.

 ### Conclusion